Department of Health Day Medical Center License

 Treatment of Pancreatic Cancer

-Chemotherapy is the use of drugs to kill cancer cells usually via intravenous injection or oral consumption.
-The drugs will attack the tumor with a larger affected area after entering the bloodstream.
-Although chemotherapy alone cannot eliminate cancer cells completely, it can relieve symptoms and improve the patient’s quality of life.
-Chemotherapy can also be used as adjunctive therapy after the surgical removal of the pancreatic tumor.
+Chemotherapy involves using drugs to kill cancer cells, typically administered through intravenous injection or orally.
+These drugs enter the bloodstream and target larger areas of the tumor.
+While chemotherapy alone cannot completely eliminate cancer cells, it can relieve symptoms and improve quality of life.
+Additionally, Chemotherapy can also be used as an adjunct to treatment after pancreatic tumors have been removed during the course of treatment.

 Targeted therapy directly addresses the mechanism of cancer cell mutation, proliferation, and metastasis by inhibiting the growth and repair of tumor cells via drugs.
 However, most of the targeted therapy drugs for pancreatic cancer are still in the clinical trial stage and are self-financed items in hospitals under the Hospital Authority.